ruricolist/serapeum/README.md

 Note that, since the topmost object is usually a standard class, there is a `validate-superclass` method which allows an instance of `topmost-object-class` to inherit from a standard class.

+# Contributions

+The contrib/ directory holds large contributions to Serapeum (ones that add a lot of new exports).

+## Hooks

+The package `:serapeum/contrib/hooks` holds an enhanced implementation of hooks (extension points) contributed by the maintainers of the [Nyxt](https://nyxt.atlas.engineer/) web browser.
+This is fully compatible with the existing Serapeum functions for hooks (`add-hook`, `run-hook`, etc.).

 # Function reference